Forensic Science (FORS)

-This course will provide a broad overview of firearm and toolmark identification for forensic purposes.
-Terminology, function testing and ammunition will be discussed, together with class and individual characteristics, identification criteria and instrumentation.
-Determination of caliber/gauge, trajectory and distance determination will also be covered.
-Basic toolmark nomenclature, class and individual characteristics, fracture matching and serial number restoration will also be addressed.
+Students are provided a broad overview of firearm and toolmark identification for forensic purposes.
+Terminology, function testing and ammunition are discussed, together with class and individual characteristics, identification criteria and instrumentation.
+Determination of caliber/gauge, trajectory and distance determination are also covered.
+Basic toolmark nomenclature, class and individual characteristics, fracture matching and serial number restoration are also addressed.

 FORS 5116.
 Seminar In Forensic Science.
 1 Hour.

-This graduate seminar series will focus on current topics and research in forensic science.
+This graduate seminar series focuses on current topics and research in forensic science.

 FORS 5117.
 Controlled Substance Analysis.
 1 Hour.

-This course will introduce the concepts, theories, and principles used in the forensic analysis of controlled substances.
+Students are introduced to the concepts, theories, and principles used in the forensic analysis of controlled substances.
 Methods of forensic analysis of drugs, including pill identification, microscopic examination, color tests, microcrystalline tests, thin layer chromatography (TLC), Fourier transform infrared spectroscopy (FTIR) and gas chromatography-mass spectrometry (GC-MS) will be explored.
-The source, origin, chemical properties and clandestine manufacture of controlled substances will also be discussed.
-Students will gain a fundamental understanding of controlled substance analysis in accordance with the standard of practice in an accredited crime laboratory.
+The source, origin, chemical properties and clandestine manufacture of controlled substances are also discussed.
+Students gain a fundamental understanding of controlled substance analysis in accordance with the standard of practice in an accredited crime laboratory.

 FORS 5118.
 Questioned Documents.
 1 Hour.

 This course is designed to provide students with an understanding of techniques and procedures used for forensic document examination.
-The course will explore handwriting comparisons, printed document alterations and ink analysis.
+Students explore handwriting comparisons, printed document alterations, and ink analysis.